Visitor Centre Accreditation

 A Quality Tourism Accredited Business automatically meets the required tourism business standards and only needs to be assessed for the Visitor Centre Accreditation Program standards.

-To be assessed, simply contact an Industry Advisor at Tourism Council WA on (08) 9416 0700 or email email@example.com and the team will assist you through the Visitor Centre Accreditation Program.
+To be assessed, simply contact an Industry Advisor at Tourism Council WA on (08) 9416 0700 or send us an email and the team will assist you through the Visitor Centre Accreditation Program.

-If you are not already a Quality Tourism Accredited Business, you can also submit a accreditation registration form and complete your accreditation under the Quality Tourism Framework and Visitor Centre Accreditation Program together.
+If you are not already a Quality Tourism Accredited Business, you can also submit an accreditation registration form and complete your accreditation under the Quality Tourism Framework and Visitor Centre Accreditation Program together.

 WA Visitor Centre Accreditation fee is an additional $239 per Visitor Centre.
 The fee is per financial year, payable with your tourism accreditation invoice.

-For further information about the Visitor Centre Accreditation please contact an Industry Advisor at Tourism Council WA on (08) 9416 0700 or email firstname.lastname@example.org.
+For further information about the Visitor Centre Accreditation please contact an Industry Advisor at Tourism Council WA on (08) 9416 0700 or send us an email.